CUNY-CL/winter-camp/README.md

     the libraries used to implement this function.
 Why does the argument have to be a single Unicode character?

+-   `def get_tc(nunistr: str) -> Tuple[TokenCase, Pattern]: ...`

+1. What is the argument to `get_tc`?
+What is the argument's type?
+What does `get_tc` return?
+2. What do you obtain when you pass the following strings as arguments to this
+    function: `"Mary"`, `"milk"`, `"LOL"', and`"LaTeX"\`?
+3. What are the types of the first and second objects in the returned tuples?
+4. Which of the strings above returns a list as the second object in the tuple?
+    What do the elements in that list tell us about the string?

 -   `def apply_cc(nunichar: str, cc: CharCase) -> str: ...`

 1. What are the arguments to `apply_cc`?
 What is their types?
 What does